Bandwidth/api-docs/site/docs/numbers/webhooks.md

 Once the proper 401 HTTP response is received, Bandwidth will send a second request that includes an authorization header and webhook body.
 The authorization header will include the credentials given in either the application settings or subscription creation, encoded in base64.

 It is important to note that if the WWW-AUTHENTICATE header is not received alongside the 401 response, Bandwidth will **not** try a second request and your the callback will not be received by your server.
-More information about this pracice can be found [here](https://developer.mozilla.org/en-US/docs/Web/HTTP/Authentication).
+More information about this practice can be found [here](https://developer.mozilla.org/en-US/docs/Web/HTTP/Authentication).